optimizely/library/Integrations/Analytics/Adobe Analytics/List Variable Integration/README.md

 window.optimizely.get("custom/adobeIntegrator").trackDelayedCampaigns(window.s);
 ```

-## Limitations

-As of August 10th, 2017, this integration will only work with redirect experiments if you're whitelisted for Optimizely's V2 redirect logic.
-Please contact your Customer Success Manager (CSM) to get your account whitelisted.

 ## Support

 If you have questions about this integration or if you're experiencing unexpected behavior, please submit a support ticket via the Help menu on the left side of the Optimizely Dashboard.